villekf/OMEGA-doc/docs/source/algorithms.rst

 MBSREM
 ^^^^^^

 Regularized version of MRAMLA.
 Requires relaxation parameter lambda, and supports preconditioners.
-EM preconditioner is also highly recommended!
+ET preconditioner is also highly recommended!
 Has some additional steps to guarantee convergence.
 Also has dedicated transmission tomography version.
 Useful for any Poisson-based data, if regularization is used.

-EM version based on: https://doi.org/10.1109/TMI.2003.812251
+ET version based on: https://doi.org/10.1109/TMI.2003.812251

 BSREM
 ^^^^^